Safecast/Solarcast/testing/air-sensor-test-3/README.md

 ![opc_pm10_0](graphs/opc_pm10_0.png)

 ## PMS Air sensor PM values
 APMS sensors returns values of PM1, PM2.5 and PM10 counts in ug/m3 concentration.
-We observe that PMS sensors measure concentration in more discrete levels and genrally agree with OPC measurements.
+We observe that PMS sensors measure concentration in more discrete levels and genrally agree with OPC measurements, except around the 4 hour mark, when there was a high increase in large particles, recognized by OPC, but that significantly PMS.

 ![pms_pm01_0](graphs/pms_pm01_0.png)